AtharvaManale/WhatsApp-Messaging-Api/Readme.md

 # WhatsApp Message Api

-Created an microservice for WhatsApp Bussines Account clients to handle contacts of their customers or clients to send messages or advertisments in one click.
+Created a service for WhatsApp Bussines Account clients to handle contacts of their customers or clients to send messages or advertisments in one click.

 ## WhatsApp Integration
 This system integrates with the **official WhatsApp Business Cloud API** provided by Meta.